 Until I recently went on holiday, I’d been struggling to cut through the size, bureaucracy and contrasting cultures of different project approaches and services involved.
 It felt like the cumulative effort was more focused on project managing a process than explaining what was happening and what people needed to do to understand and make a success of it.

 When looking for inspiration for my work in communications I’ve always believed there’s something to be said for looking at things from a different viewpoint or going places you’ve not been before, experiencing new and different things and applying them back home.
-Being that visual person, for me that’s getting a better understanding of how places appear to work, what they look like and how I see people interacting with them, or not.
+Being that visual person; that’s getting a better understanding of how places appear to work, what they look like and how I see people interacting with them, or not.
 More on that here and what I’ve learned from it.

 So off I went to Croatia to get away from it all and celebrate 25 years of marriage.
 It was lovely and I increasingly realise I’m a lucky chap.